 Healthcare was inching toward a digital transformation well before the COVID-19 pandemic necessitated the shift.
 The global health crisis accelerated the pace of digital innovation, advancing virtual care, reinforcing the need for interoperability across platforms and locations, and demonstrating the power of remote collaboration.

-Digital signage affects the experience of everyone that steps foot in the hospital.
+Digital signage affects the experience of everyone who steps foot in the hospital.
 It empowers clinicians by amplifying the flow of critical clinical information, engages guests with visual stories and information, and provides guidance for patients and their loved ones.
 Patient-centered, team-based care is facilitated by digital signage inside and outside the patient rooms.

 In short, digital signage enables digital health.
-As I often tell my colleagues, “it’s the thing that gets you to the thing.”
+As I often tell my colleagues, “It’s the thing that gets you to the thing.”
 Of course, we have a long way to go, but it will be worth the effort.
 There are many benefits of digital signage in healthcare.
 By providing more efficient and patient-focused care, healthcare facilities cultivate a reputation for excellence, making it easier to attract patients, clinicians and staff.

 Wayfinding: Guiding the patient journey